Blubito-Academy/learning-path/Frontend-path.md

 ### 📘 JavaScript
 Here you can take any "big" course so you understand the basics of JS.
-We have linked a course that we think covers the most important parts in a nice and understandable way.
+We have linked a course that we think covers the most important parts nicely and understandably.

-**🤝 What we exepct from you to know and understand**
+**🤝 What we expect you to know and understand**
 - Syntax
 - Data types
 - Objects
 - Arrays
 - Functions
-- Asyncronous JS - Promises, Async/Await
+- Asynchronous JS - Promises, Async/Await
 - Error handling